mrwilljackson/tappr/docs/api/uuid-migration-guide.md

 1. **Clear Separation of Concerns**:
    - `api_brew_uuid`: Internal, immutable database identifier controlled by the API
-   - `brew_uuid`: External reference ID used by the companion app
+   - `brewUuid`: External reference ID used by the companion app

 2. **Improved Data Sovereignty**:
    - The API generates and controls its own primary identifiers